Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Should I get paperless online credit card statements?

-You can cut back on mail clutter with just a few clicks.
+Cut back on mail clutter with only a few clicks.

 Opting in to paperless credit card statements online is not only free, but it can make viewing your statements simpler and help you cut back on the amount of “waste” coming through your mailbox.